Jul 29th 2021

 UL

 The UL mark stands for Underwriter Laboratories, an independent safety organization that has existed for over a century.
-This company has developed safety guidelines for many types of products, including valves.
+A UL certification signifies that a product has been tested for safety and meets strict safety standards, particularly for electrical devices like solenoid valves.

 Although based in Illinois, Underwriter Laboratories has offices in 46 countries and operates in 104 countries.
 It certifies products and components worldwide and is recognized by the United States (US) Occupational Safety and Health Administration (OSHA) as a Nationally Recognized Testing Laboratory (NRTL).